casper-network/docs/source/docs/casper/operators/setup-network/index.md

 # Setting up Private Networks

+Some projects may require a private Casper network or a hybrid setup involving a private and public Casper network.
+This section covers the requirements for creating a private network.

 | Title                                                                           | Description                 |
 | ----------------------------------------------------------- | ----------------------------------------------- |
 |[The Chain Specification](./chain-spec.md) | Files needed to create a genesis block              |